 - If you’re experiencing issues and difficulties with something, you can always learn new ways to do things and unlearn what you’ve recognized is no longer serving you.

+What can always help in both situations, is relying on our personal strengths.
+Which makes them super important for recognizing, identifying, and using!
 In periods of crisis, they can keep you safe, while when you need to make a change they’re the ones who can support the process of going through change.
+More information on strengths should be left to one of the next blog posts, and we should focus on our topic of responsive parenting now.
+So let’s dive in!

 WHAT IS MEANT BY RESPONSIVE PARENTING?